pdeschen/wuff-wiki/Equinox-application.md

   }
   ```

-9. Invoke on command line:
+9. Invoke on command line in "tutorials" folder:
   ```shell
   gradle build
   ```

-  Build task generates OSGi bundle "build/libs/MyBundle-1.0.0.0.jar" with the proper OSGi manifest.
+  **CHECK:** folder "tutorials/MyBundle/build/libs" contains file "MyBundle-1.0.0.0.jar", which is proper OSGi bundle with automatically generated manifest.

-  Your project may optionally contain "plugin.xml", "plugin_xx.properties", "OSGI-INF", "META-INF/MANIFEST.MF", "nl", "intro", "splash.bmp" in projectDir or "src/main/resources".
-If such files/directories are present, they are included into the generated OSGi bundle.
+  **CHECK:** Each product in "tutorials/MyEquinoxApp/build/output" contains "MyBundle" and "MyEquinoxApp" bundles in "plugins" subfolder.

-  Note that user-supplied "MANIFEST.MF" is being merged with the generated "MANIFEST.MF".
-Some properties of the generated "MANIFEST.MF" overwrite properties of the user-supplied "MANIFEST.MF" (for example, "Bundle-Name" and "Bundle-Version").
-Some properties are merged as lists (for example, "Require-Bundle", "Import-Package").
+  **CHECK:** Each product is runnable and shows "Hello, world!".